keencyclist/House-Prices/README.md

 ## Conclusions
 There were numerous technical items I learned from this project:
-  - how to use functions as part of my variable transformations
+  - how to use functions as part of variable transformations
   - how to impute missing values using a regression model
-  - how to 'pickle' model results and lists for use in other notebooks (later I will figure out how to create modules so I can reuse functions)
+  - how to 'pickle' model results for use in other notebooks
   - how to create graphs of regression coefficients using Matplotlib
   - how to optimize models via scaling, polynomials/interactions, and regularization.

-Others developed models with lower RMSE on the test data, and I am curious to see what techniques they used.
-I wonder, though, if more 'optimized' models are more transferable to test datasets that are not very similar to the training data (e.g., not randomly sampled from the total data available).

-I think the 'business' conclusions about locations, amenities, quality, and other attributes that users value are interesting, but many may be specific to the time and place of the Ames data.
+The conclusions about locations, amenities, quality, and other attributes that users value are interesting, but many may be specific to the time and place of the Ames data.
 An even richer dataset, with tens of thousands of observations, would provide even more information to tease apart the attributes of housing that are valued, even though many of them are observed together.
 In that way it might also provide a more generalizable model.